 2) What is your firm's size and budget?

-The pricing range spans from $13.99/month to six figures annually.
+Pricing spans from $19.99/month to six figures annually.
 Be realistic about what your practice can sustain.

-- Large firms and enterprise ($50K+/year): Harvey AI, Luminance, and Kira serve the enterprise tier with dedicated support and scale
+- Large firms and enterprise: Harvey AI, Luminance, and Kira serve the enterprise tier with dedicated support and scale

 Some corporate practices benefit from a single tool that handles research, review, and drafting.
 Others need best-in-class point solutions for specific tasks.

-- For an all-in-one approach: LegesGPT combines research, document review, and templates.
+- For an all-in-one approach: LegesGPT combines research, document review, and drafting.
 Harvey AI offers the broadest enterprise platform with customizable workflows

 - For specialist M&A due diligence: Luminance (anomaly detection) and Kira (clause extraction) are the market leaders